snap-stanford/snap-python/doc/source/reference/LoadPajek.rst

 LoadPajek
 '''''''''

-.. function:: PGraph LoadPajek(GraphType, InFNm)
+.. function:: LoadPajek(GraphType, InFNm)

-Loads a (directed, undirected or multi) *GraphType* from Pajek .PAJ format file from the filename in *InFNm*.
+Loads a *GraphType* from Pajek .PAJ format file from the filename in *InFNm*.
 Function supports both the 1 edge per line (<source>
 <destination> <weight>) as well as the 1 node per line (<source> <destination1>
 <destination2> ...) formats.